bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/regular-expression.md

 Starting from BigFix Version 11.0.0 to Version 11.0.2, both on Windows and UNIX operating systems, the `regex` and the `perl regex` inspectors use the Boost library version 1.78.0, which supports their respective regular expression syntaxes.

 Starting from BigFix Version 10.0.8, both the `regex` and the `perl regex` inspectors use the Boost library version 1.36.0 on Windows systems.
-On UNIX systems,the `regex` inspectors use the OS Native library while the `perl regex` inspectors are not available.
+On UNIX systems, the `regex` inspectors use the OS Native library while the `perl regex` inspectors are not available.

 For BigFix Versions 10.0.7 and earlier, only the `regex` inspectors are available, on Windows systems they use the Boost library version 1.36.0 and on UNIX systems they use the OS Native library.